Moorish Science Temple of America: Founding of the Moorish Science Temple

 Drew Ali reported that he met with a high priest of Egyptian magic during his travels.
 In one version of Drew Ali's biography, the leader saw him as a reincarnation of the founder.
 In others, he says that the priest considered him a reincarnation of Jesus, the Buddha, Muhammad, and other religious prophets.
 According to the biography, the high priest trained Ali in mysticism and gave him a "lost section" of the Quran.

 This text became known as the Holy Koran of the Moorish Science Temple of America.
-It is also known as the "Circle Seven Koran" because of its cover, which features a red "7" surrounded by a blue circle.
+It is also known as the Circle Seven Koran because of its cover, which features a red "7" surrounded by a blue circle.
 The first 19 chapters are from The Aquarian Gospel of Jesus the Christ, published in 1908 by esoteric preacher and Ohioan Levi Dowling.
-In The Aquarian Gospel, Dowling described Jesus's supposed travels in India, Egypt, and Palestine during the years of his life not accounted for by the New Testament.
+In The Aquarian Gospel, Dowling described Jesus's supposed travels in India, Egypt, and Palestine during the years of his life not accounted for by the Christian New Testament.

 Chapters 20 to 45 are adapted from the Rosicrucian work Unto Thee I Grant, featuring minor stylistic changes.
 They provide guidance on living, education, and the responsibilities of adherents.

 Drew Ali wrote the last four chapters of the Circle Seven Koran himself.
 In these, he wrote:

 The fallen sons and daughters of the Asiatic Nation of North America need to learn to love instead of hate; and to know of their higher self and lower self.
 This is the uniting of the Holy Koran of Mecca for teaching and instructing all Moorish Americans, etc. The key of civilization was and is in the hands of the Asiatic nations.
 The Moorish, who were the ancient Moabites, and the founders of the Holy City of Mecca.

-Drew Ali and his followers used this material to claim, "Jesus and his followers were Asiatic." ("Asiatic" was the term Drew Ali used for all darkly- or olive-colored people; he labeled all Whites as European.
-He suggested that all Asiatics should be allied.)
+Drew Ali and his followers used this material to claim, "Jesus and his followers were Asiatic." ("Asiatic" was the term Drew Ali used for all darkly- or olive-colored people; he labeled all Whites as European.)
+He suggested that all Asiatics should be allied.

 Ali crafted Moorish Science from a variety of sources, a "network of alternative spiritualities that focused on the power of the individual to bring about personal transformation through mystical knowledge of the divine within".
 In the inter-war years in Chicago and other major cities, he used these concepts to preach racial pride and uplift.
 His approach appealed to thousands of African Americans who had left severely oppressive conditions in the South through the Great Migration and faced struggles in new urban environments.